Shop Improvement and Search Engine Optimization (SEO)

 2. Select Keywords

 A critical step in improving your shop's SEO is to find the best possible words to describe your shop and your items.
 Think like a shopper: what words would you search when looking for your products or shop?
-The exercise of selecting keywords is also helpful when you choose Tags for your item listings, which help place your listing in browse pages and Categories on Etsy, as well as getting found through Etsy's on-site search function.
+The exercise of selecting keywords is also helpful when you choose tags for your item listings, which help your items get found on Etsy Search.

 Get more tips about choosing keywords in the Seller Handbook:

 3. Your Etsy Shop Title

-TIP: In the Shop Title briefly describe your shop and the items you sell.
-Consider including your full name or your business name in your Shop Title if potential customers are likely to search for you that way.
+We recommend briefly describing your shop and the items you sell.
+Some sellers make a tag line or slogan.
+Also consider including your full name or your business name in your shop title if potential customers are likely to search for you that way.

 4. Your Shop Sections